Why seeing a dietitian is worth your time (and money!)

 A dietitian takes out the guessing game.
 They have the advice and recommendations with the highest level of research behind them so that an appropriate management plan can swiftly be put into place and your health begins to improve.
 Not only is the information more credible but the support and guidance provided by your dietitian is crucial to achieving sustainable lifestyle/dietary changes.

 As many people you have experienced, making dietary changes are sometimes not easy, especially if you are of the belief that you have to be on a restrictive diet.
 Don’t waste your time, money and energy until you are fully informed.

 New research is continually and rapidly coming out in nutrition areas.
 It is a dietitian’s job to remain connected with this research so that the public can remain informed about what is best for their health and wellbeing.
 Decisions regarding your health are too important to be swayed by the opinions of influential figures who aren’t being held accountable for the information they release to the public.
-So, if you are ready to take a proactive approach to your nutrition, and your health, contact us today, setup a consultation with one of our dieticians in Camberwell and start becoming the best version of yourself you can be.
+So, if you are ready to take a proactive approach to your nutrition, and your health, contact us today, setup a consultation with one of our dieticians in Camberwell and start becoming the best version of yourself you can be, with Instinct Health.

 I run all the time – does that mean my legs are strong?

 The role of a dietician in managing eating disorders.